Satisfactory Academic Progress (SAP)

 Minimum Standards

 1. Grade Point Average –The qualitative measurement is your GPA.
-Only grades from LTC will count towards your GPA except for students in Shared Programs.
-For courses taken at Shared Program schools, all grades will count towards your GPA at LTC.
+Only grades from Lakeshore College will count towards your GPA except for students in Shared Programs.
+For courses taken at Shared Program schools, all grades will count towards your GPA at Lakeshore College.
 Students must maintain a minimum lifetime cumulative GPA of 2.0.
 Grades of A, B, C, D, F, LF (lapsed), and WF (withdrawn F) are included in the GPA calculation.
 Grades of IC (incomplete), W (withdrawn), and R (retake) are excluded from the GPA calculation.

 1. Incomplete grade (IC) – May be assigned at the discretion of the instructor.
 A grade of IC is a temporary grade and will automatically become an LF grade six weeks after the end of the term if the required coursework is not completed.
 The GPA and completion rate will be recalculated after the IC grades have been converted to the LF or a passing grade.